dnnsoftware/Dnn.Evoq.LiquidContent.Samples.Public/Integration.SecondLife/README.md

 ## DNN Subscribo

-The DNN Subscribo is a basic subscribo, that uses Liquid Content™ to store customer information as content items.
+The DNN Subscribo is a basic subscribo, that uses Liquid Content™ to store customer information and announcements as content items.

+- The name of the subscription list is stored in the inworld object's description, so that multiple subscribos for different subscription lists can easily be set up.

+- When an *unknown* user clicks the *SUBSCRIBE* button, a content item of the type *SL User* is created.
+  - The SL username becomes the name of the content item.
+  - The SL UUID is saved in a text field.
+  - The subscription list for that subscribo is selected.

+- When an *existing* user clicks the *SUBSCRIBE* button, ...
+  - If the user is already a member of that subscription list, no change in subscription.
+  - If the user is not yet a member, that subscription list is selected.
+  - In both cases, the content item description is changed. (hardcoded for demo purposes)

+- When an existing user clicks the *UNSUBSCRIBE* button, the subscription list for that subscribo is deselected.
+(The user is not deleted.)

+- When anyone (not necessarily a subscriber) clicks the logo, the currently active promos are displayed.

 This product can be expanded into an inworld vendor that is also a sales and customer tracking system.

 ## Components